aws-samples/aws-codepipeline-stepfunctions/README.md

 Welcome to __aws-codepipeline-stepfunctions__ project!

+How about delegating complex CodePipeline actions to a proper state machine and keep your pipeline clean and and easy to understand?

-This project shows how to integrate AWS CodePipeline and AWS Step Functions state machines.
+This AWS Labs project shows how to integrate AWS CodePipeline and AWS Step Functions state machines.
 The integration enables developers to build much simpler CodePipeline actions that perform a single task and to delegate the complexity of dealing with workflow-driven behavior associated with that task to a proper state machine engine.
 As such, developers will be able to build more intuitive pipelines and still being able to visualize and troubleshoot their pipeline actions in detail by examining the state machine execution logs.

 ## Required Software

-Please install the following software before proceeding:
+Please install the following software in your local workstation before proceeding:

 * Install a [Git client](https://git-scm.com/downloads)

 * Latest version of the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

-* Configure your AWS credentials:
+* Configure your AWS credentials and make sure your credentials allow you to create all required resources (S3, CodeCommit, CodePipeline, Lambda, StepFunctions, IAM):

 ```bash
 aws configure